Tony Curtis (American football)

-Tony Curtis (born February 11, 1983) is a former American football tight end in the National Football League for the Dallas Cowboys and Baltimore Ravens.
-He also was a member of the Cologne Centurions in NFL Europa.
-He played college football at Portland State University.
+Tony Curtis (born February 11, 1983) is an American former professional football player who was a tight end for the Dallas Cowboys of the National Football League (NFL).
+He played college football for the Portland State Vikings.
+He also was a member of the Cologne Centurions, Kansas City Chiefs, Philadelphia Eagles, Baltimore Ravens, San Francisco 49ers, and Washington Redskins.

-Early years
+Early life

 Curtis graduated from Seaside High School in Seaside, California.
 As a senior, he received Monterey County Athlete of the Year, County Defensive Player of the Year and All-county honors.

 In basketball, he received All-county and All-league honors as a senior.

 College career

 Curtis enrolled at Fresno City College under head coach Tony Caviglia.
-After his sophomore season, he transferred to Division I Portland State University.
+As a freshman, he played on the defensive line.
+As a sophomore, he was converted into a tight end.
+After the season, he transferred to Division I-AA Portland State University.

 As a junior, he tallied 9 receptions for 79 yards.
 As a senior, he appeared in 11 games, making 7 receptions for 96 yards and one touchdown.
 He finished his college career with 16 receptions for 175 yards and one touchdown.

 Professional career

 Dallas Cowboys

-Curtis was signed as an undrafted free agent by the Dallas Cowboys after the 2005 NFL Draft on February 28.
+Curtis was signed as an undrafted free agent by the Dallas Cowboys after the 2005 NFL draft on February 28.
 He was used mainly as a blocking tight end.
 He was released on September 3.
 He was signed to the practice squad on September 4.

 In 2006, he was released before the start of the season and signed to the practice squad on September 3.
 On October 13, he was promoted to the regular roster.
 He appeared in 4 games (declared inactive in 3 games), before being released on November 24.

 On January 10, 2007, he was re-signed by the Cowboys and assigned to the Cologne Centurions in NFL Europa, where he appeared in 9 games (4 starts), while making 14 receptions for 112 yards and 3 touchdown.
 He would end up making the roster and being named the third-string tight end.
-On October 8, in a Monday Night Football game against the Buffalo Bills, Curtis recovered an onside kick with 18 seconds remaining to help set up Nick Folk's 53-yard game-winning field goal, giving the Cowboys a 25-24 win.
+On October 8, in a Monday Night Football game against the Buffalo Bills, Curtis recovered an onside kick with 18 seconds remaining to help set up Nick Folk's 53-yard game-winning field goal, giving the Cowboys a 25–24 win.
 He finished the season with 3 catches, all of which went for touchdowns, 3 special teams tackles and 3 kickoff returns for 27 yards.

 On April 11, 2008, he was re-signed as an exclusive-rights free agent to a one-year deal.
 During the season, he also saw snaps as a blocking fullback.
 He appeared in 16 games with 6 starts, while tallying 8 receptions for 32 yards.
 He missed a block in a punt formation, resulting in punter Mat McBriar suffering a broken right foot.
 He wasn't re-signed at the end of the year.